 Namely, product and project management.

-Now that that's covered - the fun part.
-Why can both these roles be done remotely?
+So, why can both of these roles be done remotely?

 Product managers and project managers are typically expected to work with and oversee contributors from a variety of teams, from engineering to marketing and sales.